These tips can make all the difference when it comes to worker safety

 Training of persons who will be conducting the rescue must also be undertaken to ensure that they are skilled in the use of the rescue equipment.

 If the person being rescued sustains injuries which result in unconsciousness rescue may be even more difficult and additional procedures must be put in place to cover this contingency.

 Persons sustaining a fall while using fall arrest equipment are in significant risk of Suspension Trauma and for this reason it is imperative that they are rescued as soon as possible to lessen the likelihood of this condition occurring.

 PPE or Personal Protective Equipment always needs to be checked before use.
 This type of equipment can lay dormant for periods of time and there is always the chance that deterioration or damage could have occurred since it was last used.

 Correctly fitting and adjusting your harnesses is vital to ensure that they work correctly and effectively arrest a fall should this occur.
-Our video "How to correctly fit a fall arrest harness" gives instructions on the correct method to ensure the right fit.
-And don't forget to adjust them from season to season.
+View our HR000 Harness Gear Operation Manual which gives instructions on the correct method to ensure the right fit.
+And don’t forget to adjust them from season to season.